institute-of-coding/accreditation-standard/docs/index.md

 > DRAFT PROPOSAL {{ spec.version }}
 >
-> This is an evolving document and should not be used to implement any programme or curricula
+> This is an evolving document and should not be used to implement any programme or curricula.